Parastatistics in Interacting Periodic Chains Revealed by Peierls Phase Twists and Shifted Conformal Towers

 To make this concrete, we consider example 3 in Ref.~\onlinecite{WangHazzard25} where $R_{ab}^{cd}=-\delta_a^c\delta_b^d$ and $d_0=1$, $d_1=m$ (which equals $F$ in this example), $d_n=0$ for $n\geq 2$ (thus $n_{\rm max}=1$).
 In this case the flavor space for $N$ particles is always the same, $\mathcal{F}=\left(\mathcal{F}_1\right)^{\otimes N}$ with $\mbox{dim}\,\mathcal{F}_1=m$, independent of the concrete particle configuration $|\{n_i\}\rangle$ implying $D=m^N$.
 If, on the other hand, $d_2\neq 0$ (e.g.~$d_0=1,\, d_1=m,\, d_2=1$) then superpositions like $|\cdots 1,1\cdots\rangle+|\cdots 2,0\cdots\rangle$ are possible, forcing the flavor factor on the doubly occupied site to be the 1-dimensional $\mathcal{F}_2$ and thus reducing $D$.
 If the spectrum of the Hamiltonian acting on the occupation numbers is known---for example, if $H$ is non-interacting or integrable---then the spectrum of the paraparticles is simply constructed by taking the additional degeneracy $D$ of each occupation eigenstate due to the flavor sector into account.
 However, while the degeneracies are related to the single-mode occupation numbers $d_n$, the exchange statistics of the paraparticles is hidden for OBC because flavors are never commuted.

-This all changes when we consider PBC.
-In this case we can wrap a flavor around the chain thus obtaining cyclic permutations in the order of the flavors.
+This all changes for PBC, where the flavor sector, which for OBC only contributes degeneracies, becomes directly visible in the spectrum.
+We can then wrap a flavor around the chain, thus obtaining cyclic permutations in the order of the flavors.
 To understand how the eigenstates of the paraparticle Hamiltonian can be constructed from an occupation number Hamiltonian plus flavor degeneracies, one then has to study some basic properties of the cyclic group first.
 We define $N_n$ as the number of particles occupying modes with degeneracy $d_n$.
 Then $N=\sum_n N_n=\sum_i n_i$ is the total particle number.
 We define, furthermore, $M=M(\{N_n\})$ as the total number of flavors which actually does get cyclically permuted under PBC.
-It is important to note that the length of the flavor string $M$ is in general not equal to the number of particles $N$.
+It is important to note that the length of the flavor string $M$ is, in general, not equal to the number of particles $N$.
 Consider, for example, the case $d_0=1$, $d_1=2$, $d_2=1$, and $d_n=0$ for $n>2$.
 In this case $M=N_1$, where $N_1$ is the number of singly occupied modes because the vacuum and the doubly occupied modes do not have a flavor index.